carlosresu/pids-drg-claims/walkthrough.md

 **Notes**

 - Deletion protection is **ON** by default.
 Disable manually before deleting the VM.
-- The `lb-health-check` tag is harmless if unused.

 Enable **OS Config / VM Manager** (run once per project):